 The good news is that you can often have some of these fees waived.
 Don't hesitate to ask while ordering your service whether your provider is willing to do the install for free.
 You have a much better chance of getting them to budge on the installation fee if you're ordering multiple services as opposed to just one (I found this out the hard way).
 Additionally, some companies also allow you to do the install yourself for free or a reduced fee.

 Bundles can be a great way to save money if you're in the market for multiple services, whether that means phone and cable, cable and Internet, phone and Internet, or all three.
-The fact that many of the best internet providers are also the best cable TV providers works to your advantage.
-Plus, it's easy to find the perfect deal for your needs by using our handy zip code checker to find the best cable internet providers in your area.
+The fact that many of the best Internet providers are also the best cable TV providers works to your advantage.
+Plus, it's easy to find the perfect deal for your needs by using our handy zip code checker to find the best Internet providers in your area